Tips For The Pertemps Handicap Hurdle 2023 – How To Pick A Winner

 Ticks The Right Boxes?

-- Gordon Elliott boasts a fantastic recent record having won three of the last four races.
+- Gordon Elliott boasts a fantastic recent record having won three of the last five renewals

-- The past ten winners had run ten times or less over hurdles
+- Nine of the past eleven winners had run ten times or less over hurdles

 Odds With Paddy Power – correct at time of publication